Bachelor of Fine Arts in Drama – Theatre Education

 Will I graduate in time as a transfer student?

 Transfer students should note that the program is concerned with the maturation and sequential training of the young artist/educator.
-Thus, enrollment for six semesters (three years) is required, even when students begin study in their junior year.
+Thus, enrollment for six semesters (three years) is required, even when students begin study in their third year.
 Students planning to transfer to UNCG to pursue a B.F.A. in Theatre Education are cautioned to take courses that meet General Education Core (GEC) requirements instead of taking courses in the major.

 Graduating in time as a transfer student is seldom the case with pre-professional degrees (e.g. BFA, BS, etc.), where the bulk of coursework is designed to occur at the university (and thus non-GEC courses seldom transfer cleanly).
 However, it is not impossible depending on your circumstances.
 Do note that the Registrar’s Office makes all final decisions regarding what credits transfer.
 The Director of Theatre Education can potentially aid in optimizing your transfer credits if you set up a meeting and come prepared with past syllabi and coursework.
 However, many transfer students find that the depth of study within the UNCG School of Theatre exceeds their experience within their previous institutions, and they place value on fully preparing to teach in the content area they are studying.